 Guests who stay in rooms on the third floor, can hear the squeaky sounds of a gurney rolling past.

-Brave guests have looked out the door and have seen a spirit of a young women in an old 1930s nurse uniform pushing a dead cancer victim down the hallway on the way to the morgue.
+Brave guests have looked out the door and have seen the spirit of a young women in an old 1930s nurse uniform pushing a dead cancer victim down the hallway on the way to the morgue.

 Spirit of Powell Clayton

-This spirit shares his suite with other living people.
+He shares his suite with other living people.

-He is mostly an unseen presence, and probably likes to gather in the dining room to watch people enjoy their meals.
+He is mostly an unseen presence, and probably likes to stay in the dining room to watch people enjoy their meals.
 He also may be in the dining room at night remembering his own memorable meals and experiences.